Exception handling is a core architectural requirement in ASP.NET Core applications.

 - Inconsistent API responses ❌

-- Difficult debugging ❌
+- Difficult debugging and monitoring ❌

 Proper exception handling ensures: